BLOG

 Density and Mechanical Properties

 Density also affects the mechanical properties of neodymium magnets.
 Higher-density magnets tend to have better structural integrity and are more resistant to impacts or cracking during handling and assembly.
-While neodymium magnets are inherently brittle, uniform density reduces weak points within the material, thus improving overall reliability.
+While high quality neodymium magnets are inherently brittle, uniform density reduces weak points within the material, thus improving overall reliability.

 Impact on Application Performance